ijc8/DCPU-16/README.md

 Missing Features
 ----------------

-- The assembler has some known bugs and is pretty inflexible.
+- The assembler has some known bugs and is pretty inflexible (being worked on; this is the assembler development branch).
 - There's no direct support for loading assembled binaries.

 Building